lxsmnsyc/the-fighting-game/docs/cards.md

 | On consume     | The unit's energy of one kind is spent     | 25%    | 20     |
 | Low health     | Health first drops below half, once        | Always | 100    |

+## Conversion

+Uncommon conversion cards hand out 50% of gained energy as another energy, such as Healing from Armor.
+Energy that stacks on its owner counts when the player gains it.
+Poison and Slow count when an enemy gains them, whoever gave it.
+Cards that feed each other, such as Fleeting and Bounding, convert once each, then the chain rule stops them.

 ## Rarity

 - Common: Each Common card has 5 copies that can be bought.